The-FinAI/PIXIU/README.md

 **📢 Update (Date: 02-20-2024)**

 🌏 We're delighted to share that our paper, "The FinBen: An Holistic Financial Benchmark for Large Language Models", is now available at [FinBen](https://arxiv.org/abs/2402.12659).

+**📢 Update (Date: 05-02-2024)**

+🌏 We're pleased to invite you to attend the IJCAI2024-challenge, "Financial Challenges in Large Language Models - FinLLM", the starter-kit is available at [Starter-kit](README.ijcai_challenge.md).

 **Checkpoints:**